hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric.md

 **Fabric CouchDB image is deprecated**

 v2.2.0 added support for CouchDB 3.1.0 as the recommended and tested version of CouchDB.
-If prior versions are utilized, a Warning will appear in the peer log.
+If prior versions are utilized, a Warning will appear in peer log.
 Note that CouchDB 3.1.0 requires that an admin username and password be set, while this was optional in CouchDB v2.x.
 See the [Fabric CouchDB documentation](https://hyperledger-fabric.readthedocs.io/en/v2.2.0/couchdb_as_state_database.html#couchdb-configuration)